Palawan – Best 20 places to visit in 2019 [updated]

 As mentioned in my introduction there are many places to visit in Palawan.
 I may sound like a broken record talking about all the limestone cliffs and white sand beaches that are synonymous with Palawan however, every island and beach is different.
 For me, I really love these types of places and could spend my whole time enjoying these islands.
 Some people prefer more adventure.
 Some people prefer to chill out and do nothing.
 It doesn’t really matter because Palawan really does offer everything.

-Please leave share your comments and experiences about Palawan below and share this article with friends and family!
+Please check out the related articles below, and don’t forget to leave your comments and experiences about Palawan below and share this article with friends and family!